 Social Anxiety Disorder

-Social anxiety disorder is most common in adolescence and early adulthood.
-It is almost twice as common in women than in men.
-Other factors that may increase your chances of social anxiety disorder:
+Social anxiety disorder often starts in teens and young adults.
+It is more common in women than in men.
+Other things that may raise the risk are:

-- Other psychiatric disorders such as anxiety , bipolar disorder , depression , or substance abuse
+- Other mental health problems, such as: anxiety, bipolar disorder , depression , or substance abuse

 - Meeting new people